Piano Sonata No. 8 (Scriabin)

 The Piano Sonata No. 8, Op.
 66, by Alexander Scriabin, was composed between 1912 and 1913.
-As one of Scriabin's late piano sonatas, the eighth sonata is highly atonal, though arguably less dissonant than some of his other late works.
+As one of Scriabin's late piano sonatas, the eighth sonata features non-tertian harmony, though is arguably less dissonant than some of his other late works.
 Like Scriabin's other late piano sonatas, the eighth sonata reflects the composer's mystical interests.
 Scriabin saw some parts of this sonata, which, like the sixth sonata, he never performed in public, as "the most tragic episode of my creative work".

 Structure and content

-The eighth sonata consists of a single movement, and performances range from 10 minutes (Michael Ponti) to 15 minutes (Dmitri Alexeev).
+The eighth sonata consists of a single movement, and performances range from 10 minutes (Michael Ponti) to 18 1/2 minutes (Vladimir Stoupel).